jenineharris/statistics-in-R-data-sets/README.md

 * Choose Download ZIP
 * Unzip the downloaded zip file and save all the files in a single folder on your computer

+Open the .rproj file to open this folder in R Studio and work with the code and data files.

 These files can also be downloaded from the publisher page for this book under the References tab: https://us.sagepub.com/en-us/nam/statistics-with-r/book253567